JoshuaEagan1/COMOPD_Data_Analysis/README.md

 3. Visit [this website](https://developers.google.com/maps/documentation/geocoding/overview) to create a Google Cloud account and find your geocoding API key
 4. Next, open the file `\police beat\geocoding 2020 stops.R` and replace both instances of 'SECRET' with your API key
 5. Open the `\police beat\tigerline data\notes.txt` file and follow the instructions to download the shape files and demographic information
 6. Use the `\police beat\geocoding 2020 stops.R` script to add latitude and longitude to the traffic stops data.
-If you want to re-geode all the stops, you will need to edit this file to include all the stops, not just the ones from 2020.
+If you want to re-geocode all the stops, you will need to edit this file to include all the stops, not just the ones from 2020.
 Otherwise, the pre-2020 stops are included in a .csv file in the `\police beat` directory.
 7. Use the `\police beat\creating geographic variables.R` script to assign a police beat to the traffic stops data
 8. Run the file `cleaning_traffic_stops_data.R` all the way through.